 Looking for a review for Games Workshop’s Citadel miniature transport cases?
 I’ve been eyeing a new case to store and transport my ever expanding miniature collection from Warmachine/Hordes and Warhammer 40k.
 I’ve used all the foam transport options, e.g., Battlefoam, Sabol transports, but have considered the Citadel line of carrying cases until now.
 At first, I had mixed feelings, but now I think the Citadel Cases are one of the best options for safely carrying your miniatures wherever you need to go.
-Here’s my thought in a nutshell.
-The Citadel Crusade Case for transporting your miniature army turns out to be a fantastic way for storing and traveling with your painted miniature collection.
+Here’s my quick review: The Citadel Crusade Case for transporting your miniature army is a fantastic way for storing and traveling with your painted miniature collection.

 Citadel Army Transport Cases (3 Sizes)